chrislorton/kitfont/README.md

 ```
 kits_1617.scss

-Contains all the styling for all 92 EFL teams
+Contains the styling for all 92 EFL teams
 ```

 # Variables